Cerebellum-Network/Cere-Freeport/README.md

 ## Quick Start Guide

 Building your own custom secure asset solutions for NFTs is challenging and very hard to decentralize.
 Cere Freeport is the all-in-one solution that helps you to launch NFT-backed features into your app much faster, all the features including minting NFTs, uploading NFT-based assets to Cere DDC (Decentralized Data Cloud), configuring royalties, and even enabling permissioned NFT!
 Our team has all documentation you need prepared and ready to be used.
-The quick start guide (coming soon) provides you with an overview of how to use Freeport and integrate it with your app or game.
-With regards to integration there are even several options to choose from based on your preferred set-up.
-Integrate and start using Freeport right now with help of our quick start guide (coming soon).
+The Quick Start Guide provides you with an overview of how to use Freeport and integrate it with your app or game.
+Freeport is currently an alpha release version.
+You can start using Freeport immediately.
+The Cere team will support with any technical challenges and will assist with enabling a data push/pull so you are all set to integrate your minted NFTs in your app or game.
+Integrate and start using Freeport right now with help of our Quick Start Guide.

 ## Modules overview